byterubpay/mininero/README.md

 https://github.com/ShenNoether/RingCT

 #Note:
-MiniNero is also the name for the suite of mobile monero wallets with [xmr.to](https://xmr.to/) integration.
+MiniNero is also the name for the suite of mobile byterub wallets with [xmr.to](https://xmr.to/) integration.

 [MiniNero Web: React-based web-wallet and NodeJS server](https://github.com/shennoether/mininodo)